Junior Eurovision Song Contest 2008: Visual design

 The stage, which was designed by George Papadopoulos, was nominated for the prestigious international "Live Design Excellence Awards".
-The design is an abstract composition and consists of a round stage representing the island of Cyprus, real water along the front of the stage, two jetties, the waves breaking and moving away from the island and five sailing boats with oars.
-During the competitive performances, a beach ball with the design of the performer's national flag would be floating in the on-stage pond while they were performing.
+The design is an abstract composition and consists of a round stage representing the island of Cyprus, real water along the front of the stage, and five sailboats with oars.
+During the competition, a beach ball with the performer's national flag would be floating on the on-stage pond during their song.

 The stage was constructed between 30 October 2008 and 14 November 2008.

 Presenters

 On 10 September 2008, the hosts were announced as Alex Michael and Sophia Paraskeva; both presenters with Cypriot backgrounds.

 Running order

 On 13 October 2008, the draw of the running order took place live on CyBC 1.
 This involved drawing the first and last countries and performers, and then drawing countries into various 'pots' to decide when they would perform.
 The full running order was announced on 14 October 2008.